 Members of staff have rights in their capacity as employees.
-We want to enable all our staff to be fully involved in the Council's work, to protect them from unfair treatment, to uphold our obligations to provide job descriptions, work plans and related performance and monitoring systems, and to give the support, development opportunities and training.
+We want to enable all our staff to be fully involved in our work, to protect them from unfair treatment, to uphold our obligations to provide job descriptions, work plans and related performance and monitoring systems, and to give the support, development opportunities and training.